 Littlecroft, Green Lane, Wibtoft, Leicestershire.

-This Grade II Listed house dates from the mid 19C and was built with locally fired bricks.
+Brick Repairs Repointing of this Grade II Listed house dates from the mid 19C and was built with locally fired bricks.

 The bricks were generally underfired and were very soft.
 Consequently they had been subject to deterioration and replacement over the years.

 Previous brick repairs repointing had ranged from inserting new mismatching bricks through to rendering over the face of decaying bricks with a cement mortar in an attempt to reface and mimic the brickwork.